wletsou/ChromosomeOverlap/README.md

  <pre>
  <code>
- sh ChromosomeOverlap_haplotype_count.sh cases_haplotypes,controls_haplotypes Pattern_combined.Iteration000.NAME.2,j.txt "" "" Iteration000.NAME
+ sh ChromosomeOverlap_haplotype_count.v2.sh cases_haplotypes,controls_haplotypes Pattern_combined.Iteration000.NAME.2,j.txt "" Iteration000.NAME
  </code>
  </pre>

  <p>creates a file called <kbd>haplotype_segregation.Iteration000.NAME.patterns_0000-XXXX.txt</kbd> with the meta-chromosome in the first column, the number <var>a</var> of case chromosomes with the pattern, the number <var>b</var> of case chromosomes without the pattern, the number <var>c</var> of controls chromosomes with the pattern, and the number <var>d</var> of controls chromosomes without the pattern.
-The skipped inputs are for (i) specifying a range of haplotypes to evaluate, so that the work can be split up across different cores, and (ii) selecting only patterns that appeared at a certain iteration (see below).</p>
+The skipped input is for specifying a range of haplotypes to evaluate, so that the work can be split up across different cores (see below).</p>

  <p>The data in this file are sufficient to run Fisher's exact test in R:</p>